Combat swimmer silhouetted underwater on a subsurface approach, illustrating the aerobic demands of maritime operations.

 How do fins affect the aerobic demands of swimming?

-Fins significantly alter swim biomechanics, the primary propulsion shifts to lower body hip and knee drive rather than the upper-body-dominant mechanics of unfinned swimming.
-The cardiovascular demand at equivalent speeds is generally lower with fins due to increased propulsive efficiency, but the specific muscular demand on hip flexors and quadriceps is substantially higher.
-Finned swim training develops the specific muscular endurance and efficiency for fin-dependent combat swim missions.
+Fins significantly alter swim biomechanics: the primary propulsion shifts to lower body hip and knee drive rather than the upper-body-dominant mechanics of unfinned swimming.
+The cardiovascular demand at a given speed is generally reported as lower with fins, because propulsive efficiency improves, though most operators experience this as swimming faster at the same effort rather than as an easier swim.
+What is not in question is the muscular demand: the load on hip flexors and quadriceps is substantially higher, and finned swimming produces a specific local fatigue that unfinned swimming does not.
+Finned swim training develops the specific muscular endurance and efficiency for fin-dependent combat swim missions, and it is not interchangeable with unfinned volume.

 What are the signs that aerobic capacity is limiting maritime operational performance?